valITino/SOC-9000/docs/00-prereqs.md

 ```

 The script checks if `make` and `pwsh` are available on your system and installs them via winget when necessary.
+If winget is missing, the script will warn and exit without making changes.

 Once prerequisites are installed, you can build the self‑contained installer and package the repository with: